HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 ## Images

-Images can have an alt attribute that provides a text description for screen readers.
-68.9% (up from 59% in 2022\) of images passed the Google Lighthouse <a hreflang="en" href="https://dequeuniversity.com/rules/axe/4.7/image-alt">audit for images with alt text</a>.
+Images can have an `alt` attribute that provides a text description for screen readers.
+69% (up from 59% in 2022) of images passed the Google Lighthouse <a hreflang="en" href="https://dequeuniversity.com/rules/axe/4.7/image-alt">audit for images with alt text</a>.
 Which is a notable increase, especially because the number only increased about 1% from 2021 to 2022.

 {{ figure_markup(
   caption="Pass the Lighthouse audit for images with alt text.",